PactInteractive/image-downloader/README.md

 Change Log
 ================
 1.1:
+- Fixed saving of minimum and maximum image width
-- Added the URL above the image itself and a checkbox in options to toggle it
+- Added the URL above the image itself and an option to toggle it
 - Added wildcard filter mode (alongside normal and regex)
 - The state of the selected filters will now be saved
-- Moved the "Sort by URL" option to the filters
+- Moved the "Sort by URL" option back to the filters
 - Added a "Clear Data" button to options page.
 While the extension does not use a lot of local storage yet, someone might appreciate the option.
 - Refactored a lot of code, especially the use of local storage